 I believe that there is and I will try to explain why.
 First, to be clear, this is not a critique of Frampton’s position (I think his appraisal is apt); it is a critique of the position in which he finds himself.
 His attempt to redeem the discipline, even in a self-consciously ‘marginalized’ way, is respectable, but he does not go far enough.
 Beneath the critic’s woeful lament resounds the same refrain: architecture has lost its voice, it lacks a suitable language, the forms are contrived, trite, antiquated references and empty universals.
 We tried minimalism but the bone-white walls were unnervingly cold in the moonlight, returning a vacant gaze so we twist the skeleton frame now and we paint its face, but the puppet caricature just laughs, and laughs.
 It mocks us.
 Beneath it all is a great metaphysical sigh.
 “As far as architecture is concerned, there seems to be little chance today that large-scale undertakings will yield works of cultural significance,” Frampton resigns himself.

 How did the condition of architecture became so misconstrued?
 What could possibly have changed that we are no longer capable of building anything culturally significant?
-I believe there is a great distortion in play, a warp along the curve of centuries slight enough to evade notice, which really has nothing to do with architecture specifically but has skewed the way we think about it along with everything else.
-I speak of the exaltation of the rational mind.
+I believe there is a great distortion in play, a warp along the curve of centuries slight enough to escape notice, which, though not limited to architecture, skews the way we think about it along with everything else.
+I speak of the unequivocal faith in reason.
 Likely sparked by Descartes’ radical proposition "cogito ergo sum" in 1641 and unmistakable in Kant’s bold attempt 150 years thence to flood the last dark corners of the human psyche in Religion Within the Limits of Reason Alone, the Western Scientific Method had come to reign.
-Empirical evidence is judged in the intellect.
+Empirical evidence is judged by the intellect.
 The conscious observer stands apart.
 Man is the thinking animal.
 His works express his ideas, and in the end, his cultural achievements are measured by the scope of his thought.

 We lose much when we forget this.
 Architecture is building.
 It is inescapably the product of human activity: the use of tools and techniques honed over generations which amount to a collective knowledge that belongs as much to the human body as it does to the human mind.
 Architecture is not primarily an intellectual endeavor, and it is surely nothing without craft.
 This is the source of its wealth, the resistance to the metaphysical weariness I suggested above, its immunity to despair.
 Let us return to this rich heritage.
 Let us not forget that it is the making of things with reverence and with care which captures in itself this selfsame activity as a celebration of human life and passes that along to the next generation.
 We have new tools, but there is nothing to keep us from building beautiful things.